Perspectives From Japan: A Group Exhibition of Japanese Mosaic Artists

 Friday, April 9th - Saturday, June 26th, 2021

-The art of mosaic is settled in Japan after World War II and had progress as mural art.
-At the same time very few number of artists was making easel mosaic works as their own artistic expression.
+The art of mosaic in Japan after World War II was recognized mainly as mural art.
+Very few artists were making easel mosaic works as their own artistic expression at that time.

-In 1994 the symposium of International Association of Contemporary Mosaicists was held in Japan and next year Mosaic Art Association in Japan is founded.
+In 1994, the Symposium of International Association of Contemporary Mosaicists (AIMC) was held in Japan .
+It created an awareness and great interest in the art form and the next year the Mosaic Art Association in Japan (MAAJ) was founded.

-What might be the character of Japanese mosaics?
+What might the character of Japanese mosaics be?

-For my opinion we love abstract art, few 3 dimensional works are made, love harmony than drama and contrast.
-We love serious expression than humour.
+In my opinion we love abstract art, the few three dimensional works that are created, and we love harmony more than drama and contrast.
+Japanese artists also love serious expression more than humor.

-We appreciate the decision of CMS and the gallery to held this exhibition.
+We appreciate the decision of CMS and the Gallery Of Contemporary Mosaics to hold this exhibition.

 Friday, July 2nd - Saturday, September 18th, 2021

 GoCM announces Breaking Ground: an exhibition of ceramic based mosaics.
 GoCM present an exhibition that showcases works that combine two ancient art forms- clay and mosaic.
 Works include handmade clay elements, tiles, broken dishes and china explore the material and textural qualities of both mediums within a contemporary context.